-As well as being active in the legal community, Clara is active in her local community and currently serves as board member of the Estate Planning Council at St. Mary's Hospital Foundation.
-She also served as past president of the Colorado Mesa University Foundation Board and past co-chair of the Estate Planning Council at St. Mary's Hospital Foundation.
-In addition, Clara frequently gives presentations and seminars throughout Colorado on topics involving trust and estate planning, estate administration, and elder law.
+As well as being active in the legal community, Ms. Brown Shaffer is active in her local community and currently serves as a member of the St. Mary's Hospital Foundation Board.
+She also served as past president of the Colorado Mesa University Foundation Board and past cochair of the Estate Planning Council at St. Mary's Hospital Foundation.
+In addition, Ms. Brown Shaffer frequently gives presentations and seminars throughout Colorado on topics involving trust and estate planning, estate administration, and elder law.